gauravkatara53/DSA/README.md

 ## Contact

-If you have any questions or need further assistance, please contact us at support@asaproject.com.
+If you have any questions or need further assistance, please contact us at gauravkatara53@gmail.com

-Thank you for using ASA!
-We hope it helps you with your statistical analysis needs.
+Thank you for using the DSA repository!
+We hope it helps you in your journey to mastering data structures and algorithms in C++.